Coast Guard Cutter Vigorous returns home following 53-day patrol to Eastern Pacific Ocean

-Crew members assigned to USCGC Vigorous (WMEC 627) moor to the pier in Virginia Beach, Virginia, Sept.
+Crew members assigned to USCGC Vigorous (WMEC 627) pose for a photo after mooring to the pier in Virginia Beach, Virginia, Sept.
 5, 2022.
 The cutter returned to its homeport following a 53-day patrol to the Eastern Pacific Ocean.
 (U.S. Coast Guard photo by Petty Officer 2nd Class Brandon Hillard)

 |Date Taken: